 After some two weeks we pass by DYE II, now totally silent.
 This in stark contrast to the spring trip when a manned camp is operating and maintaining a ‘snow- and ice-runway’ for Hercules planes.
 They train here on snow landings with skis before serving in Antarctica later in the year.
 The area is now deserted and the goofy ‘building’ stands out in silence.

 Normally the first periods of cold set in late in August.
 This immediately retards the melting process and the huge rivers dwindle into small streams and the lakes up on the plateau will soon be frozen over.

 Not far out of DYE we see the first signs of these.
 Slowly the terrain starts dropping off and the surface gets more sculptured.
 By the time we drop down to the Icefall, the huge gullies left open by the melt rivers makes us work hard for progress.
 Lower down we still come across water left in 10 - 15 meter deep riverbeds with vertical sides giving us testing detours and big jumps.
 At this point the spirit better be high as this labour is not for sissies…

 Sometimes progress is reduced to a scant kilometre in several hours.
 But land is in sight and this spurs us on.
 As we step off the ice we are in awe of Nansen and his team.
-The day is Sunday the 15th September and the end of season as the Inland ice goes into ‘no-go’ modus for the winter.
+The day is mid September and the end of season as the Inland ice goes into ‘no-go’ modus for the winter.

 We’re picked up at Height 660 and after a scenic drive we find ourselves in Kangerlussuaq for the first beer, first shower and a big celebration meal.